mm27dev/LoginPageTemplate/README.md

 # LoginPageTemplate

-## Simple signup & login interface for developers creating applications with Python.
+## Simple signup & login interface for developers creating applications with Python (backend included).

 # To Use